salilab/imp/doc/manual/deprecation.md

 Python
 ------

-For Python code, we provide similar functions and decorators to mark methods, classes, methods, or functions as deprecated:
+For Python code, we provide similar functions and decorators to mark modules, classes, methods, or functions as deprecated:

     IMP.deprecated_module("2.1", __name__, "Use my_new_module instead")